-Digital control systems
+Digital control

-Hugues GARNIER Floriane Collin

-Homework Set - Digital Control Systems

-Due date: Tuesday 26th April 2022, at 2:00pm.

-This homework set is the final exam from April 2021.

-You are asked to send your solution (typed or handwritten) in a pdf file by e-mail to your Tutorial instructor: Floriane Collin or Hugues Garnier before the deadline indicated above.

-Your solution, to be worked in pairs, can be written in French or in English but it should not mix both languages.

-For grading purposes, repeat question number for each exercise and give concise answers.

-" I listen, I forget.
-I see, I remember.
-I do, I understand. " Confucius.

-Digital control systems - Final exam from 2020/2021 - 1h45
+Final exam 2022/2023 - 1h30

-Instructions:

-- 1. Do not forget to write your name above and include all these pages with your copy. - 2.
-You can answer in French or in English but do not mix both languages. - 3.
-The only material you can consult is your personal A4 page double-sided. - 4.
-You may use a hand calculator but with no communication capabilities. - 5.
-The 8 exercises must be solved on your copy in the given order. - 6.
-Good luck !
+Name & firstname: Instructions: 1.
+Do not forget to write your name above and include all these pages with your copy.
+2. You can answer in French or in English but do not mix both languages.
+3. The only material you can consult is your personal A4 recto-verso piece of paper.
+4. You may use a hand calculator but with no communication capabilities.
+5. The exercises must be solved on your copy in the given order.
+6. Good luck!
 Multiple choice questions (there is one correct answer from the choices only.
 Wrong answers will not be penalized.)

-A sampled system is stable if all the poles of the closed-loop transfer function lie outside the unit circle of the z-plane ?

-- \Box True - \Box False

-What is the role of a Zero-Order Hold in a digital closed-loop block diagram ?

-- $\Box\,$ it guarantees the appropriate choice of the sampling period - $\Box\,$ it avoids the aliasing effect - \Box it interpolates the discrete-time sequence generated by the digital controller - \Box it samples the continuous-time signals

-It is recommended to design a digital controller via the approximation of a PID analog controller when the sampling period is

-\Box slow in comparison with the settling time of the closed-loop system

-\Box fast in comparison with the settling time of the closed-loop system
+A sampled system is stable if all the poles of the transfer function lie outside the unit circle of the z-plane ? \square $True$ \square $False$ What is the role of a Zero-Order Hold in a digital closed-loop block diagram ? \Box it guarantees the appropriate choice of the sampling period \Box it avoids the aliasing effect \Box it interpolates the discrete-time sequence generated by the digital controller \Box it samples the continuous-time signals It is recommended to design a digital controller via the approximation of a PID analog controller when the sampling period is \Box slow in comparison with the settling time of the closed-loop system \Box fast in comparison with the settling time of the closed-loop system